bonitasoft/bonita-doc/md/applications.md

 1. Organization then profiles
 2. API extensions then pages, layout, themes
-3. Business Data Dodel then processes
+3. Business Data Model then processes
 4. Application descriptor

 ### Export an application